 History of Healthy Relationships

-Special Olympics Arizona fully supports the notion that all people have the right to healthy and safe relationships.
+Special Olympics Arizona fully supports the idea that all people have the right to healthy and safe relationships.
 Our team has worked to identify opportunities to bring comprehensive and all-inclusive sexual health education and services to our athletes (individuals with intellectual and developmental disabilities or IDD) and partners (individuals without intellectual and developmental disabilities).

 SOAZ has graciously received Title X funding to develop and implement a multi-phase strategic plan to ensure our athletes and partners have access to the resources and services imperative to live their healthiest lives.

-This strategic plan includes trainings for providers, staff, coaches, and teachers.
+This strategic plan includes training for providers, staff, coaches, and teachers.
 Trainings are designed to start conversations and to help ensure that those supporting individuals with IDD have the skills and education to appropriately respond to questions, concerns, or thoughts and can connect these individuals to the appropriate services.
 Additionally, the strategic plan includes the creation and dissemination of athlete sexual health education resources that are currently in the beginning phases of creation.

 Gold Sponsors